seed-run/homepage/_docs/adding-a-build-spec.md

 However, there might be rare cases where you might wish to customize the automatically generated stage names.
 To do so, specify a bash command using the `stage_name_constructor` option.
 Note that:

-- This only applies to auto-deployed PRs and branches.
+- This only applies to auto-deployed branches.
 - It's only run the first time, while creating the stage.
 - The command needs to print out a string to stdout.
 - It has access to the `$SEED_STAGE_BRANCH` [environment variable](#build-environment-variables).